willemromao/willemromao/README.md

 ### I'm Willem 😁

-- 🧠 Goal: AI Engineer
+- 🧠 Goal: Researcher PhD in ML and DL

 ##